openstax/ce-scripts/bash/w3c_rex/README.md

 ## Purpose

-This script was created when working on a self-closing tag issue within the cnx-recipes repository.
+This script was created when working on a self-closing tag issue within the cnxmlutils repository.
 There is a related python script that helps search for self-closing tags via cnx-archive.
 This is primarily an issue of rendering xhtml when rex-web renders html.
 Self-closing tags are not invalid in xhtml.
 Therefore, in https://cnx.org self-closing tags should not cause any visible